gvwilson/sensibleadventures/nardica/nardica.md

 Then she smiled the warm, sad smile that only came out when she and her lost sister's child were alone.
-"You'll wanna have plenty o' rest behind you when we get there so you can go chasin' after that boy o' yours."
+"You'll wanna have plenty o' rest behind you when we get there so you can go chasin' after that special friend o' yours."

-"I ain't got no boy!"
+"I ain't got no special friend!"
 Iffy protested automatically.
 Her aunt tousled her hair and left.